top of page

 This simple sentence is a profound act of transformation.

-She ran back to the village—not out of fear, but out of purpose.
+She ran back to the village on purpose.
 This was not the same woman who approached the well in isolation.
 This was a woman who had been radically seen, forgiven, and called.
 The water she had drawn was replaced by the Living Water flowing within her, and she could not keep it in.

-In that moment, she became a vessel—not of shame, but of truth.
+In that moment, she became a vessel of truth.
 And through her witness, others believed.
-Her past didn’t disqualify her.
-It prepared her.
-The well was no longer a place of labor, but of encounter—and she carried that encounter outward.
+Her past prepared her.
+The well was no longer a place of labour, but of encounter, and she carried that encounter outward.

 Photini, a Mirror for Modern Women